-At the top of the Southend High Street, outside of the Victoria Shopping Plaza is the Odeon cinema.
+At the top of Southend High Street, outside of the Victoria Shopping Plaza, is the Odeon cinema.
 Surrounded by local restaurants for grabbing some food before or after your showing and with all the latest movies being screened there’s likely never a dull moment.

 Culture vultures will also appreciate Southend’s fine selection of galleries, like the Focal Point Gallery and Beecroft Art Gallery, exhibiting works of local artists.
 There is the Southend Museum in Victoria Avenue, as well as the Cliffs Pavilion and Palace Theatre, hosting shows, musicals and gigs.